TailAdmin/tailadmin-free-tailwind-dashboard-template/README.md

-# TailAdmin - Open-Source Free Tailwind Admin Dashboard Template
+# TailAdmin - Free Tailwind Admin Dashboard Template
 TailAdmin is a premium-quality, open-source, and free Tailwind CSS admin template that is perfect for creating data-rich backends, powerful web applications and dashboard-admin projects.